Table of Contents

 Applications with a tied average score will be ranked by application number order (lowest to highest).

-The Council will submit the recommended funding list to the Secretary of State for review and approval.
+The Council will submit the recommended funding list to the Secretary of State for approval.

 Funding Process (How applications are funded)

 The Secretary of State will provide the Legislature with an approved list, ranked in order of total average score, with funding recommendations for all projects that received a total average score of 80 and above.
 The Legislature may use this list to make funding decisions.

 No project may receive more than $1.5 million during a 5 consecutive state fiscal year period.
 "Receive" means measured from July 1 through June 30 of the fiscal year in which grant funds were awarded.

 What if a new application is not funded?

 "…projects approved and recommended by the Secretary of State which are not funded by the Legislature shall be retained on the project list for the following grant cycle only.
 All projects that are retained shall be required to submit such information as may be required by the department as of the established deadline date of the latest grant cycle in order to adequately reflect the most current status of the project"

 If the Legislature does not fund any applicant on the list presented in a given year, the applicants on that list are eligible for "rollover" for the following year (only).